hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
+- Fix trade execution to work with increased trade minimum of $0.50
+- Fix trade amount calculation to work with increased trade minimum of $0.50
 - Add projected STR profit if in accumulate mode
 - Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site